Get,

 If you have a medical problem such as heart disease, allergies, diabetes, skin problems like eczema or psoriasis, a weak immune system, or a bleeding problem, talk to your doctor before getting a tattoo.

-Dr. Ashish Bajaj, M.B.B.S., M.D.
+Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

-Important tips for Tattoo care
+Important Tips for Tattoo Care

 1. Leave the bandage on for at least two hours or overnight